A curated list of examples that use Pachyderm.

 A spout is a special type of pipeline that you can use to ingest streaming data and perform such operations as sorting, filtering, and other.

 We have released a new spouts 2.0 implementation in Pachyderm 1.12.
-Checkout our didactic example.
+Please take a look at our examples:

 Pachyderm transactions enable you to execute multiple Pachyderm operations simultaneously.